 - · static routes,

-- return routes,
+- · return routes,

 - · default route,

 - dynamic routing.

-Static and return routes To create new static and return routes, click on Add at the top of the grid.
-Dynamic routing Double-click on the line where dynamic routing appears in the grid.
-You can change the routing configuration to BIRD format and select advanced options.
+Dunamic Double-click on the line where dynamic routing appears in the grid.
+You can change the return routes at the top of the gran Static and To create new static and return routes, click on Add at the top of the grid.

+routing

+configuration to BIRD format and select advanced options.
 For more information, refer to the Dynamic routing section in the Stormshield Network User Configuration Manual.